Diphtheria-Tetanus-Pertussis Vaccines use while Breastfeeding

 Diphtheria-Tetanus-Pertussis Vaccines Levels and Effects while Breastfeeding

 Summary of Use during Lactation

 Maternal Levels.
-Women who were within 24 hours postpartum received either 0.5 mL of Tdap vaccine (Adacel, Sanofi Pasteur; n = 39) or no vaccine (n = 11).
+Thirty-nine women who were within 24 hours postpartum received 0.5 mL of Tdap vaccine (Adacel, Sanofi Pasteur) and 11 received no vaccine.
 Colostrum or breast milk and blood samples were collected at baseline and 7, 10, 14, and 28 days after vaccination.
 Breastmilk IgA levels against pertussis toxoid peaked at day 10 postpartum, then slowly decreased.
 Breast milk antibody levels against the other antipertussis vaccine components, filamentous hemagglutinin and fimbriae types 2 and 3, reached a plateau during days 10 to 14 and then slowly decreased.
 Breast milk antibody levels against another antipertussis vaccine component, pertactin, peaked on day 14 and then decreased by day 28.

 Effects in Breastfed Infants

 Breastfeeding can enhance the response of the infant to certain vaccine antigens,[1,2,15] including tetanus toxoid and pertussis.[16,17] Breastfed infants are also less likely to have fever and may be less likely to experience anorexia and reduced energy intake after routine childhood immunization than those who are not breastfed.[18,19]

 A study in the United States of mothers who did not receive Tdap vaccine during pregnancy found that their infants who received breastmilk with 1 formula feeding or fewer daily decreased pertussis risk by about 75% compared with infants receiving more formula.